 7. Celebrity-Endorsed Products

-These products are often overpriced from the get go, and use celebrity names to push poor quality garments onto unsuspecting fans.
-So don’t let the allure of Black Friday deals convince you to buy celebrity-branded items now — the apparel doesn’t get any better just because they go on sale.
+Celebrity-retailer partnerships are popping up like weeds these days, to the detriment of shoppers’ wallets.
+These products are often overpriced from the get go and use celebrity names to push poor quality garments onto unsuspecting fans.
+So don’t let the allure of Black Friday deals convince you to buy celebrity-branded items now — the quality doesn’t get any better just because it’s on sale.

-8. Online Items that Are Cheaper in Stores
+8. Online Items That Are Cheaper in Stores

-Before running out and buying the first deals you see, take time to make sure your prospective purchases will actually benefit your bank account.
+Before running out and buying the first items you see on sale, take time to make sure your prospective purchases will actually benefit your bank account.

 Sydney Champion contributed to the reporting in this article.